Cité de l'économie et de la monnaie: Building

 Citéco is hosted in the Hotel Gaillard.

-The neo-gothic mansion was designed by architect Jules Février at the request of Emile Gaillard, banker from the city of Grenoble and amateur and collector of Middle Ages and Renaissance art.
-The Hotel Gaillard was sold to the Banque de France in 1919.
+The neo-gothic mansion was designed by architect Jules Février at the request of Emile Gaillard, a banker from the city of Grenoble and amateur collector of Middle Ages and Renaissance art.
+The Hotel Gaillard was sold to the Bank of France in 1919.

-From 1919 to 1921, architectural works were directed by architect Alphonse Defrasse for the Banque de France, especially the building of a steel structure that housed the cashier's desks and other services to the visitors.
+From 1919 to 1921, architectural works were directed by architect Alphonse Defrasse for the Bank of France, especially the building of a steel structure that housed the cashier's desks and other services to the visitors.
 He imagined the impressive vault that could be accessed by a lift bridge, over two-meter-deep moats.

-Listed as a historic monument in 1999, this branch closed in 2006, as a consequence of the plan to close half of the Banque de France's French branches.
+Listed as a historic monument in 1999, this branch closed in 2006, as a consequence of the plan to close half of the Bank of France's French branches.

 Architectural contest

 Citéco was the object of an architectural contest.
 Over 100 teams of architects and museographers participated.
 The contest aimed at transforming this former bank branch into an educational Cité, while respecting the architecture of the historic building.

-The winner was selected by the Banque de France from six finalists chosen by the contest jury.
+The winner was selected by the Bank of France from six finalists chosen by the contest jury.
 The winning team is made of Ateliers Lion for the architecture, François Confino for the museography, and Eric Pallot as architect in charge of historic monuments.